VileSnack/sre/README.md

 By allowing scene geometry to be rendered in any order, each piece of scene geometry needs to be in memory only while it is being rendered.
 This allows for more complicated primitives to be rendered.

-Also, because the individual fragments can be generated in any order, rendering of a single scene can be divided up among multiple independent processors, with their results marged at the final stage.
+Also, because the individual fragments can be generated in any order, rendering of a single scene can be divided up among multiple independent processors, with their results merged at the final stage.
 This allows for more efficient management of rendering operations.

 Another advantage of this approach is that a pass-through utility can be used to monitor the progress of a scene file; by reading each image fragment, applying it to the image in a display monitor, and then piping that same fragment to the coallation stage, render management personnel can observe the progress of rendering in real time.